Tips to successfully move your kids to the basement

 Prep your kids ahead of time

 Kids like surprises, but not in this case.
-If possible, kids your kids plenty of advanced notice of the upcoming move.
+If possible, give your kids plenty of advanced notice of the upcoming move.
 That way it will give them time to prepare mentally and think about it.
-In our situation, we had someone renting out our basement, so I kept reminding our kids that when she moved out, they would be moving downstairs.
+In our situation, we had a basement apartment, so I kept reminding our kids that when she moved out, they would be moving downstairs.

 Move multiple kids down at once

 If you only move one child down to the basement, you are setting yourself up for failure.
 I wouldn’t want to be down in the basement by myself.
-Neither do any of your kids.
-Plan on moving at least two or more down at the same time even if they won’t be sleeping in the same room.
+Neither do any of your kids, especially after all those scary movies.
+The right things to do is to plan on moving big brother and little brother down at the same time even if they won’t be sleeping in the same room.

 Keep the basement well-lit

 My kids have always been scared of the basement.
+Sometimes it’s a scary storage room or creaky stairs.
 That’s why it was essential that I plug in multiple LED night lights throughout the basement, up the stairs and down the hallway leading to my bedroom.
 They have a dusk to dawn sensor so they automatically turn on during the day.
-It eased my kids’ minds that if they woke up in the middle of the night, it wouldn’t be pitch dark.
+It eased my kids’ minds that if they woke up in the middle of the night and there was a night light on.

 Decorate their bedrooms

 Put some extra effort into organizing and arranging your kids’ bedrooms so it will be a comfortable and happy place where they will want to be.
 You don’t have to spend a fortune either.
+Make a play area for young children in your kids room.
 As long as it’s clean and cozy, they will love it.
 I made sure they have curtains to cover their windows at night.

 Here’s some other great bedroom decorating ideas: